Alan4506/Federated-Learning/README.md

 - GD vs. Mini-Batch GD

 Gradient Descent (GD) updates parameters after processing the entire dataset, which provides a smooth convergence as indicated by the loss curves, but might not be efficient with large datasets.
 Conversely, Mini-Batch GD, while showing a more volatile loss curve due to more frequent updates, leads to a faster convergence.
 This volatility is a trade-off for the computational efficiency and can help escape local minima, potentially leading to better generalization, as suggested by the lower training loss.
-The smoother accuracy curve for Mini-Batch GD indicates a steadier improvement in model performance over iterations compared to GD.
+Despite the fluctuations, Mini-Batch GD achieves a higher final accuracy and tends to improve the model's performance faster over iterations compared to GD.

 - Subsampling vs. Non-Subsampling Clients